Moored boats in the quiet, reflective waters of Blakeney harbour at low tide.

 An old harbour village where footpaths meet the tide, and walking is as natural as the sea breeze.

-Blakeney is one of the most atmospheric bases on the North Norfolk Coast for walking holidays and outdoor adventures.
-Set along the Norfolk Coast Path, it’s a village of sweeping saltmarshes, tidal creeks, and timeless maritime charm.
-Once a bustling port, today it’s a peaceful place to explore on foot — where every path seems to lead to wide horizons and shifting light.
+Blakeney is one of the most atmospheric bases on the North Norfolk Coast for walking holidays, with wide-open saltmarsh landscapes that naturally lend themselves to slower outdoor adventures.
+Set along the Norfolk Coast Path, it’s a village of tidal creeks, big skies, and timeless maritime character.
+Once a bustling port, today it’s a peaceful place to explore on foot — where paths follow the rhythm of the tides and views stretch endlessly across the marshes.

-Head west toward Morston and Wells-next-the-Sea for expansive views across creeks and saltflats, or east to Cley-next-the-Sea, home to its famous bird reserve and marsh walks.
-From Blakeney Harbour, you can take a boat trip to see the seal colony at Blakeney Point, or walk part of the shingle spit if the tides allow.
-Inland, quiet lanes and countryside paths connect to nearby villages for gentle loop walks.
+Head west toward Morston and Wells-next-the-Sea for expansive walking across creeks and saltflats, or east to Cley-next-the-Sea, home to its renowned bird reserve and marshland trails.
+From Blakeney Harbour, boat trips run out to the seal colony at Blakeney Point, while tide-dependent walks along the shingle spit offer a more remote coastal experience.
+Inland, quiet lanes and countryside paths connect nearby villages, creating gentle loop walks away from the shore.

 Why Visit Blakeney for Walking and Adventure